shakirth-anisha/tiramisu/site/content/events/11tutorial.md

 2.  error message as no index file
 3. Create index file

-    a. create src/
+    1. create src/

-    b. create src/index.md
+    2. create src/index.md

 # Create the base layout

 1.  create \_includes/base.njk inside src.
-2.  use the double-curly format to access the title Frontmatter variable, like so: {-{ title }} and in order to allow rendering of any HTML tags from the page content, we also use the built-in filter called safe which is added after placing a pipe - | - character.
+2.  use the double-curly format to access the title Frontmatter variable, like so: `{-{ title }}` and in order to allow rendering of any HTML tags from the page content, we also use the built-in filter called safe which is added after placing a pipe - | - character.
 3.

 ```html